Rolf Hachmann: Work

 He took part in various excavations in Turkey (Boğazkale) and Syria (Tell Chuera), and began work on the Tell Kamid al lawz in Lebanon in 1963 together with Arnulf Kuschke, professor for Old Testament studies at the University of Mainz.
 He directed this excavation from 1966 until 1981.
 In 1982, he initiated the excavations near the village of Drama in the Yambol Province of southeast Bulgaria together with Jan Lichardus and Alexander Fol, heading the efforts until his retirement.

 His research covers a broad spectrum in both periods and geography.
-He authored important works on topics which included the Bronze Age in central Europe and the archaeology and history of Germanic peoples.
-In 1962 together with Georg Kossack and philologist Hans Kuhn he published a study on the Nordwestblock ("Völker zwischen Germanen und Kelten").
+He authored important works on topics which included the Bronze Age in Central Europe and the archaeology and history of Germanic peoples.
+In 1962 together with Georg Kossack and philologist Hans Kuhn he published a study on the Nordwestblock (Völker zwischen Germanen und Kelten 'Peoples between Germanics and Celts').